 Students seeking internships in sports performance, sport psychology, sports management, events and facilities management, communications, marketing and operations will be hard-pressed to find a better training ground than SPIRE.

-Designated an Official United States Olympic & Paralympic Training Site by the United States Olympic Committee, SPIRE offers the facilities, programs and resources that will ultimately train Team USA.
-SPIRE also runs one of the world’s first multi-sports training academies in basketball, volleyball, track & field, swimming and football and hosts a number of high profile regional/national tournaments/events camps and clinics each year.
+SPIRE runs one of the world’s first multi-sports training academies in basketball, track & field, and swimming.
+SPIRE also hosts a number of high profile regional/national tournaments/events camps and clinics each year.

 The internships are offered on site at SPIRE Institute in Geneva, Ohio and follow the traditional college semester schedule.
 Internships are unpaid and start at a minimum of 10 hours per week and are offered up to 40 hours per week.
 Interns will gain invaluable experience in all facets of SPIRE’s operations and be actively engaged in departmental work.
 During the summer term, preference will be given to interns who are available to intern full-time at SPIRE.
 Students will receive academic credit consistent with their college/university guidelines.